collective-soundworks/soundworks/README.md

 // Load the library
 var clientSide = require('soundworks/client');

-// Initialize the modules (the methods' arguments are explained in the documentation) var welcome = new clientSide.Dialog(...);
+// Initialize the modules (the methods’ arguments are explained in the documentation) var welcome = new clientSide.Dialog(...);
 var sync = new clientSide.Sync(...);
 var checkin = new clientSide.Checkin(...);